-There are many buses that run in Aberdeen, and if you really had to travel without a car then you could get to most of the places we mention.
-All of the things to do in Aberdeen city centre can be reached by walking between them — the centre really isn’t that big so that won’t be an issue for you.
+Many buses run in Aberdeen; if you had to travel without a car, you could get to most of the places we mention.
+All the things to do in Aberdeen city centre can be reached by walking between them — the centre isn’t that big so that won’t be an issue for you.

 Therefore, we would recommend having a car to get around Aberdeen.

-Things to do in Aberdeen … That’s a Wrap
+Is Aberdeen Worth Visiting? … That’s a Wrap

-We loved our time there, and although not necessarily Scottish fare, over the year we indulged in way too many cream teas.
+We loved our time there, and although not necessarily Scottish fare, we indulged in way too many cream teas over the year.
 It was the weekend treat we rewarded ourselves with after being out exploring Aberdeen and the rest of the county.

-Do try one when there, and make sure it’s clotted cream!
+Do try one when you’re there, and make sure it’s clotted cream!

-Please let us know if you have any questions and we’ll do our best to help.
-Or if you think we’ve missed any of the best things to do in Aberdeen, then drop us a line.
+Please let us know if you have any questions, and we’ll do our best to help.
+Or if you think we’ve missed any more reasons a visitor should head to Aberdeen, then drop us a line or leave a comment.

 Pin and Save